jsonhero/ServerManager/README.md

 # Planned Future Features
-- Complete recode of SSH system to allow for a more agile enviroment.
+- Complete recode of SSH system to allow for a more agile environment.
 - Live interactive BASH terminal view for servers.
 - Custom action creator.
 - MySQL cache for server status page.